You Can Be Better Than This!

 I think the real problem here is that you and I see sin as either MORTAL or SUPERFICIAL.
 We’ve done away with Venial Sin.
 So if we haven’t committed a mortal sin, we think we’re not that bad.
 We don’t see the pain we are inflicting on others by our words or our deeds that we judge to be superficial sins, at worst.
 We tell ourselves that all we’ve done is stub our toe.
 We didn’t amputate our foot through a mortal sin.

-Maybe some of the reasons way I am not better than this is that I have not really tried to be better.
-My temper, my lack of patience, my bad language on the road pops up again and again because I am not convinced that I can be better than I have been.
+Maybe some of the reasons why I am not better than this is that I have not really tried to be better.
+My temper, my lack of patience, my bad language on the highway pops up again and again because I am not convinced that I can be better than I have been.

 So often when we’re involved in sin, we don’t go to Confession because we’ve given up the fight and we feel we aren’t able to avoid the sin in the future.
 Maybe we are selling ourselves short.